Our church team works together to create a warm and welcoming place.

 Our Church Vision

-11. To share our faith with others in the community in relevant, loving and innovative ways.
+10. We try to share our faith with others in the community in relevant, loving and innovative ways.

-Baptisms, weddings and bereavement
+Baptisms, Weddings and Bereavement

 The Church of Scotland operates on a parish system - that means that each church is responsible for providing pastoral support for key events such as baptisms, marriage and bereavement in the life of people living in the local parish.

-Enquiries: To talk to our minister Rev Fiona Gardner, please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or phone 0141 959 5647
+This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Baptism is a sacrament for children and adults.
 For adults, they make vows of commitment to Jesus Christ.
 For babies and small children, the parents make certain promises on behalf of their children.
 A parent or grandparent needs to have a Christian faith or be a church member in order to be able to make these vows.
 Baptisms normally take place during worship on a Sunday morning.